Battle of Plassey: Carnatic Wars

 In April 1756, Alwardi Khan died and was succeeded by his twenty-three-year-old grandson, Siraj-ud-daulah.
 His personality was said to be a combination of a ferocious temper and a feeble understanding.
 He was particularly suspicious of the large profits made by the European companies in India.
 When the British and the French started improving their fortifications in anticipation of another war between them, he immediately ordered them to stop such activities as they had been done without permission.
 When the British refused to cease their constructions, the Nawab led a detachment of 3,000 men to surround the fort and factory of Cossimbazar and took several British officials as prisoners, before moving to Calcutta.
 The defences of Calcutta were weak and negligible.
-The garrison consisted of only 180 soldiers, 50 European volunteers, 60 European militia, 150 Armenian and Portuguese militia, 35 European artillery-men and 40 volunteers from ships and was pitted against the Nawab's force of nearly 50,000 infantry and cavalry.
-The city was occupied on 16 June by Siraj's force and the fort surrendered after a brief siege on 20 June.
+The garrison consisted of only 180 soldiers, 50 European volunteers, 60 European militia, 150 Armenian and Portuguese militia, 35 European artillerymen and 40 volunteers from ships and was pitted against the Nawab's force of nearly 50,000 infantry and cavalry.
+The city was occupied on 16 June by Siraj's force, and the fort surrendered after a brief siege on 20 June.

 The prisoners who were captured at the siege of Calcutta were transferred by Siraj to the care of the officers of his guard, who confined them to the common dungeon of Fort William known as The Black Hole.
 This dungeon, 18 × 14 ft in size with two small windows and originally employed by the British to hold only six prisoners, had 146 prisoners thrust into it.
-On 21 June, the doors of the dungeon were opened and only 23 of the 146 walked out, the rest died of asphyxiation, heat exhaustion and delirium.
+On 21 June, the doors of the dungeon were opened, and only 23 of the 146 walked out, the rest died of asphyxiation, heat exhaustion and delirium.
 It appears that the Nawab was unaware of the conditions in which his prisoners were held which resulted in the unfortunate deaths of most of the prisoners.
 Meanwhile, the Nawab's army and navy were busy plundering the city of Calcutta and the other British factories in the surrounding areas.